hashicorp/terraform-provider-tfe/website/docs/r/variable_set_workspace_attachment.html.markdown

 ---
 layout: "tfe"
-page_title: "Terraform Enterprise: tfe_variable_set"
+page_title: "Terraform Enterprise: tfe_workspace_variable_set"
-sidebar_current: "docs-resource-tfe-variable-set-workspace-attachment"
+sidebar_current: "docs-resource-tfe-workspace-variable-set"
 description: |-
-  Add a workspace to a variable set.
+  Add a variable set to a workspace
 ---

-# tfe_variable_set_workspace_attachment
+# tfe_workspace_variable_set

-Creats and destroys workspace attachments to variable sets.
+Adds and removes variable sets from a workspace

-!> **Warning:** `tfe_variable_set` has an argument `workspace_ids` that should not be used alongside this resource.
+!> **Warning:** `tfe_variable_set` has a deprecated argument `workspace_ids` that should not be used alongside this resource.
 They attempt to manage the same attachments and are mutually exclusive.

 ## Example Usage